nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `find_schedule 2021-06-01` finds all existing tasks with deadline and all existing events with start date before or on `1st June 2021`.

+### Finding free time slots: `free_time`
+Finds all free time slots in the given date.

+Format: `free_time DATE`
+* **Free time slots** refer to all times in the given date without any event happening
+* Date entered must be a valid date and in the format of `YYYY-MM-DD`, e.g. `2021-04-01`
+* Only one single date can be entered.
+If more than one dates are supplied, program will return an error message indicating invalid date.

+Examples:
+* `free_time 2021-06-01` finds all free time slots on the given date `1st June 2021`.

+### Summarising tasks and events completion status: `summary`
+Displays a summary of tasks and events completion status.

+Format: `summary`
+* **Completed tasks** refer to tasks that are done regardless of when the deadline is
+* **Overdue tasks** refer to tasks that are incomplete and the current date now has passed the deadline i.e., `completionStatus == INCOMPLETE` && `deadline < current date`
+* **Tasks to be completed before deadline** refer to tasks that are incomplete and the current date now has not passed the deadline i.e., `completionStatus == INCOMPLETE` && `deadline > current date`

+### Clearing Sochedule: `clear`
+Clears all tasks and events in the SOChedule.

+Format: `clear`

 ### Archiving data files `[coming in v2.0]`